 Thereafter, our NAV will be calculated monthly based on the net asset values of our investments (including securities investments), the addition of any other assets (such as cash on hand) and the deduction of any other liabilities.
 Altus Group U.S. Inc., a third-party valuation firm, was selected by the Advisor and approved by our board of directors, including a majority of our independent directors, to serve as our independent valuation advisor.
 At the end of each calendar quarter, our independent valuation advisor will prepare appraisals for each of our properties other than those for which we obtained third-party appraisals during such quarter, or approximately three-quarters of our real estate portfolio, and review annual appraisals prepared by another third-party appraisal firm of our properties.
-Our independent valuation advisor will also prepare quarterly valuations for our real estate-related debt and investment-level debt.
-The independent valuation advisor will also review and confirm the reasonableness of property valuations prepared by the Advisor for each month that is not a quarter-end.
+Our independent valuation advisor will also review and confirm the reasonableness of property valuations prepared by the Advisor for each month that is not a quarter-end.
 When identified by the Advisor, individual appraisals will be updated for events that materially impact our gross asset value; however, there may be a lag in time between the occurrence of such event(s) and the determination of the impact on our gross asset value.